swador/XS2A-Sandbox/README.md

 -   C - is the hotfix version, used to deliver patches between releases when needed.
 If omitted, version 4.5 will be considered equal to 4.5.0.

-In this open source repository, we support just one release version.
-A new version is released to the public at irregular intervals only, however enterprise license customers have access to more versions, including the latest hotfix versions.
+In the open-source repository, we support only one release version.
+New versions are released to the public at irregular intervals.
+However, enterprise license customers have access to additional versions, including the latest hotfix versions.

 ## Development and contributing